drkrillo/docs/creator/wearables/linked-wearables.md

 2. Select the **Singe items** option.

     ![](../images/media/linked-wearables/multiple-items-upload.png)
-3. Follow the steps to upload and configure your wearable as it is described in the \[creating wearables guidelines]\(\{{< ref "/content/creator/wearables-and-emotes/wearables/creating-wearables.md" >\}}) and configure how it will be linked to your NFTs.
+3. Follow the steps to upload and configure your wearable as it is described in the [creating wearables guidelines](../wearables-and-emotes/wearables/creating-wearables.md) and configure how it will be linked to your NFTs.
 Check the "[How do Linked Wearables represent NFTs?](linked-wearables.md#how-do-linked-wearables-represent-nfts)" section for more information on how to configure it.

     ![](../images/media/linked-wearables/linkedw-mapping.png)